Ang Chang Chass, Cambodia

-In order to ensure local sustainability and program longevity, the Kids Play Cambodia team is guided by a locally-based KPI Program Coordinator and 16 young men and women specifically recruited to be caring adult role models.
-These community leaders have received intensive and interactive sport and gender equity training from Boston-based Edgework Consulting.
-Many Coaches are local school teachers, further contributing to local ownership and sustainability so that programs seamlessly become a part of village life.
+In order to ensure local sustainability and program longevity, the Kids Play Cambodia team is guided by a locally-based KPI Program Coordinator, 6 female coaches and 6 males coaches specifically recruited to be caring adult role model “Gender Equity’ coaches.
+Many Coaches are school teachers and leaders, which has proven to be a strong tool in introducing and adopting the program to players, parents and the community as a whole.
+Local ownership and sustainability allows programs to seamlessly become a part of community life.

 Kids Play Cambodia kicked off the Let’s Play Fair program with 85 players (46 girls and 39 boys) in October 2018.
 Since then we have grown to 105 players (55 girls and 50 boys) from our three partner schools.

 “Traditional Cambodian culture does not embrace the female gender and I now know that women can change traditional roles and feel comfortable in society.
 Girls and boys must have the courage to ask questions and change gender roles.” – Coach Sophea

 Work has only just begun with Let’s Play Fair Cambodia, but already we see behavior change in both the Coaches and players.
 Arriving in Siem Reap, we did not know what to expect and if our new Coaches would be eager to be gender equity ambassadors.
 Over the last 18 months, every Coach rose to the occasion to prove their belonging as a leader in the KPI family.
 It is through their hard work that we can achieve true gender equity across Cambodia.